jordan-carson/Data_Structures_Algos/Udacity/3. Advanced Algortihms/2. Graph Algorithms/Graphs.md

 and once traveling back through it.
 The V is added to account for the time taken to look up a vertex.

+### Breath-First Search

+BFS is quite similar, but here you search every edge of one node before continuing on with the graph.
+We first start at a node, we mark that off as visited, and add it to our queue.
+Recall the difference between a queue and a stack.
+For a queue, we'll remove the first element we put in it, but for a stack we remove the most recently added element.
+We go back to the first node and visit everything adjacent to it, marking each as seen and adding them to a queue.
+When we've run out of edges we can just dequeue a node from the queue and use that as our starting place.
+We look at every node adjacent to that one, and adding each one to the stack until we've exhausted our options.
+It's important to note that when we dequeue,